Section 2 The Error of Kernel Density Estimates

 As usual, we will make a statistical model for the data \(x_1, \ldots, x_n\), and then use this model to analyse how well the estimator performs.
 The statistical model we will consider here is extremely simple: we model the \(x_i\) using random variables \[\begin{equation} X_1, \ldots, X_n \sim f, \tag{2.2} \end{equation}\] which we assume to be independent and identically distributed (i.i.d.).
 Here, the notation \(X \sim f\), where \(f\) is a probability density, simply denotes that the random variable \(X\) has density \(f\).

 It is important to not confuse \(x\) (the point where we are evaluating the densities during our analysis) with the data \(x_i\).
-A statistical model describes the data, so here we get random variables \(X_1, \ldots, X_n\) to describe the behaviour of \(x_1, \ldots, x_n\), but it does not descibe \(x\).
+A statistical model describes the data, so here we get random variables \(X_1, \ldots, X_n\) to describe the behaviour of \(x_1, \ldots, x_n\), but it does not describe \(x\).
 The number \(x\) is not part of the data, so will never be modelled by a random variable.

 While the model is very simple, for example it is much simpler than the model we use in the level 3 part of the module for linear regression, the associated parameter estimation problem is more challenging.
 The only “parameter” in this model is the function \(f \colon\mathbb{R}\to \mathbb{R}\) instead of just a vector of numbers.
-The space of all possible density functions \(f\) is infinite dimensional, so this is a more challenging estimation problem then the one we consider, for example, for linear regression.
+The space of all possible density functions \(f\) is infinite dimensional, so this is a more challenging estimation problem than the one we consider, for example, for linear regression.
 Since \(f\) is not a “parameter” in the usual sense, sometimes this problem is called a “non-parametric” estimation problem.

 Our estimate for the density \(f\) is the function \(\hat f_h\colon \mathbb{R}\to \mathbb{R}\), where \(\hat f_h(x)\) is given by (2.1) for every \(x \in\mathbb{R}\).

-2.2.2 Moments of Kernels
+2.2 Moments of Kernels

-To understand how the bias changes as \(h\) varies, we will need to consider properties of \(K\) and \(K_h\) in more detail.
+For our analysis we will need to consider properties of \(K\) and \(K_h\) in more detail.

 Definition 2.1 The \(k\)th moment of a kernel \(K\), for \(k \in \mathbb{N}_0 = \{0, 1, 2, \ldots\}\), is given by \[\begin{equation*} \mu_k(K) = \int_{-\infty}^\infty x^k K(x) \,dx. \end{equation*}\]